pallets-eco/flask-sqlalchemy/docs/config.rst

 ``SQLALCHEMY_ECHO``                If set to `True` SQLAlchemy will log all
                                    the statements issued to stderr which can be useful for debugging.
+``SQLALCHEMY_ECHO_POOL``           If set to `True`, the connection pool will
+                                   log all checkouts/checkins to the logging
-``SQLALCHEMY_RECORD_QUERIES``      Can be used to explicitly disable or
-                                   enable query recording.
+                                   stream, which defaults to sys.stdout ``SQLALCHEMY_RECORD_QUERIES``      Can be used to explicitly disable or enable query recording.
 Query recording
                                    automatically happens in debug or testing